vrisdng/tp/docs/UserGuide.md

 ### Saving the data manually : `save`

-Saves the current address book data to a specified file.
+* Saves the current address book data to a specified file.
+* The data will be saved in json files, which are stored in the folder `data` in the directory that contains the program's jar file.
+* Please take note that if the user saves to a file that has already existed (E.g. the user previously saved to test.json and now run `save test`), the previously saved version will be replaced with the new versin.
+Because of this, we advise users to use the `file` command to see all the saved files before saving to prevent duplicates.

 Format: `save [FILE_NAME]`